-Either training protocol X or party will cause significant improvement in your running time, but you do not know the exact probability.
+Either training protocol X or Y will help you, but you do not know the exact probability.

-You are at a job conference attempting to get hired for your dream job.
-It is the very last session of the conference and you only have time to introduce yourself to one of the two companies you are interested in: company X and company Y. However, unbeknownst to you, only one of these two companies has a position as your dream job available, but you don’t know which one.
+You are at a career fair looking for employment.
+Just as it is almost over, you see representatives from two of the companies you are interested in: company X and company Y. You have heard on the grapevine that one of these companies is hiring for your dream position, but you don’t remember which one it was.
+You only have time to talk to one of them.
 Which of the following situations would you prefer?

-There is a 50% that company X has a position as your dream job available and a 50% chance that company Y has a position as your dream job available
+There is a 50% that company X has the open position and a 50% chance that company Y has the open position

-Either company X or company Y (but not both) has a position as your dream job available, but you do not know the exact probability.
+Either company X or Y has the open position, but you do not know the exact probability.

 You are a website squatter (i.e. you buy domain/website names when they are cheap in order to sell them later at an increased price).
 You have been doing your research, and there are two domain names that a start-up company might soon buy to house their new international website: domain name X and domain name Y. You are certain that they will soon buy one of these domains at a considerable price (and profit to you if you choose the right one), but you aren’t sure which one.
 However, you only have enough money to buy one of these domains.
 Which of the following situations do you hope is true?